particle-iot/docs/src/content/reference/developer-tools/programming-devices.md

 {{device-restore mode="zip"}}

 It is recommended that you use the latest in release line.
 For example, if you are using 1.5.x, use 1.5.2 instead of 1.5.0.
-Ideally, you should be using the latest LTS release (2.1.0, for example), unless you need features in a feature release (3.1.0, for example).
+Ideally, you should be using the latest LTS release (2.1.0, for example), unless you need features in a developer preview release (3.1.0, for example).

 All versions are available in [GitHub Device OS Releases](https://github.com/particle-iot/device-os/releases).